Family Success: Top 5 Tips for Mid-Year School Transfer for Parents

 4 min to read

-1. Take advantage of orientations for transfer students
+1. Take Advantage of Orientations for Transfer Students

-Getting accustomed to a new learning system takes some time, but you don’t have to do it alone—and neither does your student!
+Getting accustomed to a new learning system can take some time, but you don’t have to do it alone—and neither does your student!
 Good online schools often provide parents and transfer students with separate orientation sessions to help them feel more confident and prepared for the school year.
 Simply attending an orientation session could be the key to you and your child having a successful school year!

 Aubrey says, "The orientations gave us a lot of direction.
 They helped us adapt to the virtual learning program tremendously."